LeGrand-Lab/BulkAnalysis_plusNetwork/scripts/README_scripts.md

 .txt 'annot_{age}{day}.txt' files suitable for Natmi Ligand-Receptor network generation.

 ##  Current folder:
+### Calcul specifity genes on each conditions Age.TypeCell.DayPostInjuries

 - `calc_Tau_Specificity.R` and `calc_Tau_figures.R` are related, the first takes
 TPM matrices for Tau tissue specificity index calculation.
 The second performs related plots, all outputs saved into `Tau/` folder.
+Genes with Tau:
+- Tau >= 0.8 ~ "specific",
+- Tau >= 0.5 & Tau < 0.8 ~ "intermediate",
+- Tau < 0.5 ~ "housekeeping"
+The type of cell with max logTPM registred in whichMAX column,  and if if several tissues exhibit max logTPM, they are all registered separated by commas as single string.
+In `Tau/specificOnly` files xlsx with for each Age.DayPostInjury only gènes specific for each celltype.

+### Dynamic strategies -> look at the difference in expression between 2 days (Days(n+1)-Days(n)), the differential expression between condition Young Old

-- `dynamics_intra_Spec.R` :
-ONLY FOR TISSUE SPECIFIC GENES, analyzes gene expression dynamics  existing 'intra condition', i.e. separately for 'young' and 'old' age groups.
+**ONLY FOR TISSUE SPECIFIC GENES**,
+- `dynamics_intra_Spec.R` : analyzes gene expression dynamics existing 'intra condition', i.e. separately
+for 'young' and 'old' age groups.
 Uses pairwise DESeq2 approach.
 Results saved into folder `dynamicsIntra_Spec/`.

 - `dynamics_intra_doGO.R` :  Takes results from previous script, and performs enrichment by means of gprofiler2.
 Preferred terms are Reactome (REACT) and GO.
 Results saved into `dynamicsIntra_Spec/Gprofiler2_res/`.

+**FOR ALL GENES**
 - `dynamics_intra_edgeR_vrs.R`:  for both specific and housekeeping, i.e.  no previous filtering on counts matrix, analyzes global intra group expression dynamics with edgeR following same contrasts as done previously with DESeq2. `dynamics_intra_edgergoKegg.R` performs GO and KEGG enrichment, plots by `dynamics_intra_edgerkeggplots.R` .
 All results saved into `dynintra_edger_extended/`.
 Too extensive for being interpretable (due to the higher sensitivity of EdgeR compared to DESeq2).